gmschroe/art-from-code-exploration/README.md

 # Art from Code Exploration

-R code that explores the concepts in the tutorial [Art from Code](https://art-from-code.netlify.app) generative art tutorial by Danielle Navarro.
+R code that explores the concepts in the [Art from Code](https://art-from-code.netlify.app) generative art tutorial by Danielle Navarro.

 Each folder corresponds to one of the tutorial sessions: